 Welding jobs are most common in the construction industry.
 Nevertheless, many construction projects use metal in their processes.
 Residential and commercial construction provide a range of different opportunities because the needs of each vary widely.

 Indeed, welders in residential construction often work with the piping that carries water and gas to and from the house.
 Therefore, these welders will also need to understand plumbing to ensure that all lines are appropriate to make by them.

 For people who are into cars, this welding job is a dream come true.

 Welding classes offer skills with a combination of mechanical knowledge that can lead to working in a custom shop building performing restorations or tricking out cars to client specifications.

 Boilermakers are those welders specialized in installing and repairing boilers or large-scale containers made to hold gases and liquids.
 Furthermore, this job can be physically demanding as welders often work in tight spaces with high humidity levels and temperatures.

 Although the demand for welders is on the rise, employers continue to favor welders who have undergone training.
 They give preferences to those persons who have relevant welder training and can use proper safety practices.
 Moreover, the National Association of Manufacturers (NAM) says that over 80 percent of U.S. manufacturers and other traders have complained that they cannot find enough skilled workers to meet the ongoing welding demand.

-Aspirants who wish to become a welding engineers, the good news is that aspirants don’t have to spend years in school trying to catch a degree but have to get hands-on training.
-Indeed, there are great programs available at welding trade schools.
+Aspirants who wish to become welding engineers, the good news is that aspirants don’t have to spend years in school trying to catch a degree but have to get hands-on training.
+Indeed, there are great programs available at welding schools and colleges.